jide/clamp/README.md

 $ clamp host set [host] // Add a host.
 $ clamp host unset [host] // Remove a host.

+$ clamp config write // Writes the default clamp.json file in the current folder.
 ```

 ### [<span class="octicon octicon-link"></span>](#configuration) Configuration

 All configuration resides in a clamp.json file.
 All the parameters are built using this file and then passed to the different commands.
 It uses a few tricks that make it very flexible.

+To copy the default configuration file in the current directory, use `clamp config write`.

 A simple configuration :